Blakmane/DominionsEnhanced6/README.md

 - Pretenders heal in the capital, or a 10% chance per Holy level actively preaching outside of the capital.
 - Lots more pretenders.
 More in the Underwater and Polynesian regions compared to DE5.
 - Bless changes -
+  - Bless changes:
-  - Wasteland Survival cost from 5 -> 1
+  - Wasteland Survival cost from 2 -> 1
   - Death Explosion cost from 5 -> 6, no longer Incarnate
   - Fire Shield cost from 6 -> 5
-  - Flaming Weapons cost from 7 -> 6
+  - Flaming Weapons cost from 7 -> 4, no longer Incarnate
+  - Farshot cost from 2 -> 1
   - Awareness cost from 3 -> 2
   - Swiftness cost from 4 -> 3
   - Storm Flight cost from 4 -> 3
+  - Wind Walker cost from 5 -> 6, no longer Incarnate
   - Weightlessness cost from 6 -> 4, no longer Incarnate
   - Air Shield cost from 6 -> 5
   - Charged Bodies cost from 8 -> 7
-  - Flight cost from 9 -> 8
+  - Flight cost from 9 -> 6
   - Swamp Survival cost from 2 -> 1
   - Swimming cost from 2 -> 1
   - Slowing Weapons cost from 5 -> 6, no longer Incarnate
-  - Vitriol Weapons cost from 8 -> 7
+  - Vitriol Weapons cost from 8 -> 6, no longer Incarnate
-  - Water Breathing cost from 6 -> 3, no longer Incarnate
+  - Water Breathing cost from 6 -> 2, no longer Incarnate
   - Frost Mist Weapons cost from 7 -> 5, no longer Incarnate
   - Unbreakable cost from 4 -> 3
   - Resilience of the Earth cost from 6 -> 5
   - Solar Weapons cost from 4 -> 3
   - Twist Fate cost from 6 -> 5
   - Fateweaving cost from 7 -> 6
+  - Withering Weapons cost from 4 -> 3
   - Reanimators cost from 7 -> 6, no longer Incarnate
-  - Death Weapons cost from 8 -> 6
+  - Death Weapons cost from 8 -> 5
   - Fear cost from 9 -> 8
   - Forest Survival cost from 2 -> 1
   - Poison Weapons cost from 4 -> 3
+  - Recuperation cost from 5 -> 4, no longer Incarnate
   - Berserker cost from 5 -> 5, no longer Incarnate
-  - Barkskin cost from 6 -> 5
+  - Barkskin cost from 6 -> 6, no longer Incarnate
   - Obfuscate cost from 6 -> 5
   - Awe cost from 8 -> 7
   - Displacement cost from 7 -> 6
   - Dread cost from 8 -> 7
-  - Vampiric Weapons cost from 12 -> 10
+  - Vampiric Weapons cost from 12 -> 9

+  - Death Explosion - F/D
+  - Berserker - N/B
+  - Reanimators - D/E
+  - Frost Mist Weapons - W/A
+  - Slowing Weapons - W/G
+  - Barkskin - N/N, + Growth requirement

 Miscellaneous:
 - All nations got Future Sites in their national overview displaying summons and heroes.